ingadhoc/product/price_security/README.rst

 #. on invoice lines: change unit price and set limits on discount (limits configured on user)
 #. on product: change price

+For users with "Only see: sale price", it also hides the cost from the lists they can
+reach: the accounting cost and the inventory valuation columns (unit cost and total value) on the product and stock report lists, the value on the quant lists, and the valuation fields on the lot form.
+The secondary currency counterparts added by stock_currency_valuation are hidden too when that module is installed.

+Note that this is interface level security: the fields are hidden from the views, but the data can still be reached through exports, filters or groupings.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot
    :target: http://runbot.adhoc.com.ar/